teiwei2003/cosmos-sdk/docs/ja/run-node/txs.md

 )

 func sendTx() error {
-    // --snip--
+   //--snip--

     privs := []cryptotypes.PrivKey{priv1, priv2}
-    accNums:= []uint64{..., ...} // The accounts' account numbers
+    accNums:= []uint64{..., ...}//The accounts' account numbers
-    accSeqs:= []uint64{..., ...} // The accounts' sequence numbers
+    accSeqs:= []uint64{..., ...}//The accounts' sequence numbers

-    // First round: we gather all the signer infos.
+   //First round: we gather all the signer infos.
 We use the "set empty
-    // signature" hack to do that.
+   //signature" hack to do that.
     var sigsV2 []signing.SignatureV2
     for i, priv := range privs {
         sigV2 := signing.SignatureV2{